-One afternoon in Copenhagen, he had a few hours to spare before catching a bus to Hamburg.
+One afternoon in Copenhagen, Arun had a few hours to spare before catching a bus to Hamburg.
 He considered visiting a palace nearby but turned back midway, feeling he didn’t have enough time.
 As he was walking down a crowded street, he suddenly spotted a face that looked oddly familiar.
 He hesitated.
 Could it be…?
 Something told him to turn around and check.

 01